Empowerment Through Proper Delegation

 Following these “6 Rights,” a leader intentionally provides the guidance necessary to engage their associates’ creative talent and mind-power.
 It takes time and some planning to delegate well, and leaders who delegate well raise both the capacity and capability of their organization.
 As famous GE CEO Jack Welch states, “Everybody’s got to feel like a participant.
 And you find ways to include everybody in the party in some way.”

 Dad taught me not to cut corners and do the job right the first time.
 He did this because he cared about my development.
-He invested in delegating well to build a work ethic within me and raise my problem-solving capacity.
+His leadership style allowed him to invest in delegating well to build a work ethic within me and raise my problem-solving capacity.
 As leaders, we owe the same to our associates.